J-Sanderson/100-days-of-code/log-round2.md

 ### Day 37: March 28 2018

 **Today's Progress:** Coding for the roguelike has been put aside whilst I work on the pixel graphics.
-Once that's done I can get the styelsheet for the page looking good to match.
+Once that's done I can get the stylesheet for the page looking good to match.

 In the meantime I am continuing work on D3, picking up some more charting details and learning about scales.